fabric8-analytics/fabric8-analytics.github.io/README.md

  * Production Cluster is for end users.

 All these clusters have different endpoints, which you can find from your local teams.
 Talk to them :-)

+# Get in touch with Fabric8 Analytics Community!

+ * Chat with us on [fabric8-analytics](https://chat.openshift.io/developers/channels/fabric8-analytics) channel on Mattermost.
+ * Try it out and contribute to our projects on [GitHub](https://github.com/fabric8-analytics/fabric8-analytics-deployment)